Lucky Dog •

 to sign up for any combination of days.
 Hurry,

-space is limited to give everyone more time
+space is limited to only 8 spots to give everyone

 working spot is guaranteed only with payment.